8 dogs dropped off in battered cages outside Humane Society of Greater Miami in ‘terrible, terrible condition’ - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 The dogs are being quarantined and kept away from the public so they can get some much-needed TLC.

-Staff members don’t know the gender of all the dogs yet, but they know that one of the eight is the mother.
+Staff members don’t know the gender of all the dogs yet, but they know that one of them is the mother.

 “Truly it looks like they were a backyard breeder, from the condition that they came in,” said Aguirre.
 “They should have tried to rehome them with friends or family first and foremost.
 That’s always what we tell people.
 If you can’t keep your dog, try to rehome them through your contacts.”